 Psychiatric profiles of fatally injured drivers

-were produced by conducting in-depth interviews with family members and
+conducting in-depth interviews with family members and associates of the

-profiles were compared to profiles of 25 control subjects selected from the
+compared to profiles of 25 control subjects selected from the same voter

-same voter precincts in which the deceased had lived, and matched in such
+precincts in which the deceased had lived, and matched in such characteristics

-Many criticisms of this study are possible; the information gathering
+criticisms of this study are possible; the information gathering processes

-processes were necessarily quite different for the deceased and the control
+were necessarily quite different for the deceased and the control subjects,

-between the fatally injured and control drivers.
-Only 20% of the fatally injured drivers are found to be free of
+found between the fatally injured and control drivers.
+Only 20% of the fatally injured drivers are found to be free

 population.
 Even the few abnormal